thecodrr/EReader/README.md

 ## I want to submit a pull request

-Please familiarize yourself with us and we will accept your pull request when we know who you are and you submit a pull request with code that follows our guidelines and has a detailed commit message describing your changes.
+It is suggested that you familiarize yourself with us and read the documentation for EReader first before submitting a pull request.
+If the code submission follows our guidelines and has a detailed commit message describing your changes.